-Jennifer has more than thirty years of experience in global clinical development and market registration of small molecules and biologics across multiple therapeutic areas includ-Affairs and Quality Assurance and a member of the executive leadership team at Tesaro.
+Jennifer has more than thirty years of experience in global clinical development and market registration of small molecules and biologics across multiple therapeutic areas includ-Senior Vice President of Regulatory Affairs and Quality Assurance and a member of the executive leadership team at Tesaro.
 Prior to that Jennifer has had several senior roles at Cubist Pharmaceuticals, Biogen, Vertex and Bristol-Mvers Squibb.